-India – without a doubt my favourite place in the world.
-It’s a culture shock in the true sense of the word; the sights, sounds and smells will leave you breathless and amazed.
-I was last in India on a wonderful three week trip that included watching bodies being burnt in the Ghats at Varanasi, tiger spotting in Ranthambore, exploring the caves at Ellora and Ajanta and wandering around the old town of Cochin.
+India – without a doubt my favorite place in the world.
+It’s a culture shock in the true sense of the word; the sights, sounds, and smells will leave you breathless and amazed.
+I was last in India on a wonderful three-week trip that included watching bodies being burnt in the Ghats at Varanasi, tiger spotting in Ranthambore, exploring the caves at Ellora and Ajanta and wandering around the old town of Cochin.

 Do you know where you’re going this year?

 I plan to head to Kenya next – I can’t to visit the Fairmont Mara Safari Club.
 It’s a tented camp where you can hear the hippos wallowing in the river below. and can go on safari in the Masai Mara.
 (Kenya’s finest wildlife reserve).
 I plan to round off my African experience, with a few days on Lamu Island.